“What’s wrong with two people spending time together?”

 Yikes.
 Isn’t that such a big lie?

 I also observed this to many singles — yes, Christian singles.
-We enjoy sending signals and then we disown them when confrontation comes.
+We enjoy sending signals and then we disown them when the confrontation comes.
 After all, it’s in our hope that they will come sooner or later, even if God is not in the picture.

 Because if the answer to this is yes, you might want to step back a bit.
 Remember that out of the overflow of our heart, the mouth speaks.
 (Luke 6:45) So as with what our actions show.
 I know that we are not made to please people.
 That’s true.
 You should not live up to what people would say about your life.
 But, don’t you think we should be grateful to have people who are willing to speak life and correct us?
 To mentor us?
 Value those people.
 Contemplate to what they are telling you.
 Be accountable to them, especially to this friendship that we’re talking about.

-If you guys appear to be a couple to those around you, this only means that no one could come close to your heart, including the one that God has for you.
+If you guys appear to be a couple of those around you, this only means that no one could come close to your heart, including the one that God has for you.
 The more you spend time with Mr. Wrong, the less available you are to Mr. Right.

 2. Do you pay special attention to each other?